Tomb of Jani Khan: History

 The tomb was constructed during the Mughal rule in South Asia.
 Jani Khan was the father-in-law of Moin-ul-Mulk, the Mughal governor, who died in 1778.
 There are three graves inside the tomb.
+Kanhiya Lal in his book History of Lahore mentioned that he was the brother of Moin ul Mulk and had the title of Intizam-ud-Daulah.
+He was appointed as the commander in the Punjab Army and repelled the first invasion of Ahmad Shah Abdali.